A Guide to Mastering Animation Production Planning

 13. Crew Plan

 Plan staffing needs for all production phases, including start and end dates for roles, training needs, and overtime considerations.
+Here you can find all the crew members needed for an animation production.

 14. Level of Talent